cb-stimmer/chaturbate-estim-2b/README.md

 Chaturbate E-stim 2B controller
 =========

+Newly rewritten version in pyton.
+Work in progress, alpha quality.

 An application to control the E-Stim systems 2B based on tips.
 Copy settings.json.example to settings.json